 According to DesignIntelligence, the University of Oregon Architecture program is number one in the nation for 2013-2016 for sustainable design practices and principles and leadership in sustainable design education.
 Our undergraduate B.Arch program is ranked #6 for public universities.
 Our M.I.Arch program is the top ranked interior design graduate program in the West and our B.IArch program is ranked 2nd in the West.

 The Department of Architecture offers fully-accredited professional degree programs in Architecture (B. Arch. and M.Arch. - accredited by the National Architectural Accrediting Board) and Interior Architecture (B.I.
 Arch. and M.I.Arch - accredited by the Council for Interior Design), and is home to more than 700 students.
 We also offer post-professional degrees: a Master of Science in Architecture, Master of Science in Interior Architecture, and a Ph.D. program in Sustainability.

 We offer numerous study abroad opportunities in Italy, Japan, Germany, Finland, and Denmark.
-For those wanting real-world building experience, designBridge is an interdisciplinary, student-run group in the College of Design (formerly the School of Architecture and Allied Arts that provides design and design-build services for non-profit community organizations.
+For those wanting real-world building experience, designBridge is an interdisciplinary, student-run group in the College of Design (formerly the School of Architecture and Allied Arts) that provides design and design-build services for non-profit community organizations.
 Cultivating a forum for dialogue and networking opportunities between students and professionals practicing ecological and sustainable design, the student-led Ecological Design Center hosts the H.O.P.E.S.
 Holistic Opportunities for Planet Earth Sustainability Conference each spring.

 The Ecological Design Certificate and the Teaching Technology Certificate allow graduate students to earn additional recognition for acquiring specific expertise.
 Programs and activities such as the urban architecture concentration located in Portland’s White Stag Block provide unique opportunities for focused study.
 Collaborations with other programs within the College of Design provide opportunities to engage in explorations that involve landscape architecture, planning, historic preservation, product design, art, history of art and architecture, and arts administration.